Maldives Police Use Pickaxes To Destroy Artwork Deemed Un-Islamic

 Muslims generally avoid the depiction of human forms in art.
 Islam's holy book, the Quran, does not explicitly outlaw them, but it condemns idolatry.

-Police reportedly sent a local Maldivian newspaper photos and video of the destruction, including one clip in which man is heard saying, 'Allah Akbar,' or God is great.
+Police reportedly sent a local Maldivian newspaper photos and video of the destruction, including one clip in which a man is heard saying, "Allahu akbar," or God is great.

-DeCaires Taylor's installation, called The Sculpture Coralarium, debuted in July, on a Maldives atoll that's home to a Fairmont luxury resort, which reportedly costs up to $3,800 a night.
+DeCaires Taylor's installation, called Coralarium, debuted in July on a Maldives atoll that's home to a Fairmont luxury resort, which reportedly costs up to $3,800 a night.

 The artwork immediately drew criticism from the Maldives' president, Abdulla Yameen Abdul Gayoom, who was running for re-election.
 He lost in the polls to an opposition lawmaker on Sunday, and has said he will step down.